FBIS-Tech/RetailCode_USSD_TestAutomation/README.md

 # RetailCode_USSD_TestAutomation
-The script is to facilitate automated continuous regression testing for the USSD
+This script is to facilitate the automated continuous regression testing for the RetailCode USSD